From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing

 After feature extraction, two feature sets were examined for students' stress recognition, including PA and AF (see table \ref{AFPA}).

-These feature sets were evaluated by accuracy (Acc) and F1 score (F1) in three conditions: 75:25 random split, 10-fold cross-validation, and LOSO validation.
+These feature sets were evaluated by accuracy (Acc) and F1 score (F1) in three conditions: 75:25 random split and LOSO validation.
 In each condition, we acknowledge an imbalance between the positive and negative stress classes.
-Consequently, the data will be balanced via the Edited Nearest Neighbour Synthetic Minority Over-sampling Technique (SMOTEENN) \cite{10.1145/3055635.3056643} for a 75:25 random split and 10-fold cross-validation, and Synthetic Minority Over-sampling Technique (SMOTE) \cite{10.5555/1622407.1622416} for LOSO validation.
-In addition, due to some participants having little data, the test person in the LOSO technique must have more than 10 days of data for a fair result in LOSO validation.
+Therefore, after training and validation separation, the data will be balanced via the Edited Nearest Neighbour Synthetic Minority Over-sampling Technique (SMOTEENN) \cite{10.1145/3055635.3056643} for a 75:25 random split and Synthetic Minority Over-sampling Technique (SMOTE) \cite{10.5555/1622407.1622416} for LOSO validation.
+Furthermore, to ensure reliable LOSO validation, participants with fewer than 10 days of recorded data were excluded from the test set.